wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Python/Python-OpenSource-List.md

 - [Brython #Project#](https://github.com/brython-dev/brython): Brython (Browser Python) is an implementation of Python 3 running in the browser

+- [Pyodide #Project#](https://github.com/pyodide/pyodide): Pyodide is a Python distribution for the browser and Node.js based on WebAssembly.

 ## Debug

 - [nbtutor #Project#](https://github.com/lgpage/nbtutor): Visualize Python code execution (line-by-line) in Jupyter Notebook cells.